Skip to main content

 Despite the fundamental similarities with the Meta Ray-Ban smart glasses, the software stack would be different.
 Instead of the Meta AI bundle that is now available on the Stories smart glasses with multi-modal capabilities, Samsung will look at Google.

 Specifically, the Korean electronics giant will put Google’s Gemini AI at the heart of its smart glasses.
-That partnership isn’t surprising, since Samsung’s Galaxy smartphones were also among the first to introduce native Gemini-powered features as part of its Galaxy AI bundle.
+That partnership isn’t surprising since Samsung’s Galaxy smartphones were also among the first to introduce native Gemini-powered features as part of its Galaxy AI bundle.

 This would be quite a substantial edge, as Gemini already has been integrated deeply within Google’s products, especially the Workspace suite that is used by hundreds of millions of users.
-At the moment, it can pull of a lot of meaningful tricks in products like Gmail, Docs, and more, while also letting users access custom AI agents.
+At the moment, it can pull off a lot of meaningful tricks in products like Gmail, Docs, and more, while also letting users access custom AI agents.

 Moreover, the Android collaboration would go a long way in seamlessly connecting the smart glasses with phones and other ecosystem products.
 However, Samsung won’t be the lone player in the smart glasses game.
-Chinese archi rival, Xiaomi, is reportedly developing its own version that would try to emulate the success of Meta’s offering.
+Chinese archi rival Xiaomi is reportedly developing its own version that would try to emulate the success of Meta’s offering.

 Nadeem Sarwar